Marble Repair Tips for Chips & Pits

 "Did these nicks exist at the time of installation and you just now noticed them?"

-Are you certain the countertop was in perfect condition upon install, and the pits were revealed as the remodeling contractors finished.
+Are you certain the countertop was in perfect condition upon installation, and the pits were revealed as the remodeling contractors finished.

 They appeared after the contractors had long ago left the scene.

-Could be any of these three.... maybe you never noticed them (possible if the vanity top was not visible or cleaned up right away), or the contractors caused them, or you did somehow.
-A telling sign
+It could be any of these three.... maybe you never noticed them (possible if the vanity top was not visible or cleaned up right away), or the contractors caused them, or you did somehow.

 So, repeatedly setting a heavy tool down could do it.